dinane/self/README.md

 ## What you can expect from me

 ### My working time
 I tend to work from 9:30-5:30 Eastern.
 I check slack and email earlier in the morning on my phone but it is rare that I will respond then and I definitely don't expect responses if I do.
 I log out at 5:30 every day to be with my family and will not check slack or email after that time.
 For emergencies you can text me.
-Because I don't check slack or email outside of my own decision to be working, you should feel totally safe to send me something at any time and I will read it when I'm back online.
+Feel free to send me a slack or email at any time: off-hours I will not get notified.
+Just don't expect a response until I'm back online.

 During the COVID-19 pandemic, I use Care Time primarily to spend time with my daughter to help her with schoolwork or make sure she has something interesting to do.
 I may also use Care Time for groceries or to just take a walk.